Vicent00/DexMetrics/README.md

 - 📱 Responsive Design
 - 🎨 Modern UI with Tailwind CSS

+## Data Sources

+### Real Data
+- User authentication and session management
+- Database interactions and user data
+- API endpoints and server-side operations

+### Mock Data
+- Initial pool statistics and TVL data
+- Token price movements and market data
+- Volume and liquidity metrics
+- Historical price charts
+- APR calculations

+*Note: Mock data is used for demonstration purposes.
+In production, these will be replaced with real-time data from DEX aggregators or no it depends in the point of production and blockchain networks.*

 ## Prerequisites

 Before you begin, ensure you have the following installed: